10 gaming words you need to know in 2021

 What are the best settings in Rainbow Six Siege?

 Looking to get the most out of your next match?
-Here we look at the most optimized settings for competitive play in Rainbow Six Siege.
+Let's look at every setting in Rainbow Six Siege to give you a competitive edge.